RomiBareiro/microblogging/README.md

 5- Open a pull request for your changes to be reviewed and merged.

+Take a look to the first PR I created to merge main to add evidences and get an approval to merge new functionalities: https://github.com/RomiBareiro/microblogging/pull/1

 ## Feel free to contact me

 bareiro.romina@gmail.com